federico123579/Foreanalyzer/README.md

 > If you wish to avoid the fee you can close the trade before 9 pm GMT

 > In order result to be converted a 0.5% fee of the value of the result is taken(this fee is already included in the result)

+# Project Managment

+What to buy:

+- whiteboard